San Diego 2022: Dates, prize money, key storylines and everything you need to know

 Race to the WTA Finals tightening up: With two weeks left in the regular season, only No.1 Iga Swiatek and No.2 Ons Jabeur have locked in qualification for the WTA Finals.
 Along with Pegula and Gauff, Caroline Garcia, Daria Kasatkina, Aryna Sabalenka, and Veronika Kudermetova will hold the remaining six qualifying positions going into San Diego.

-Currently on the outside looking in with a chance to pick up points in San Diego are Paula Badosa (Race No.12), Madison Keys (Race No.13), Anett Kontaveit (Race No.14), Beatriz Haddad Maia (Race No.15), Danielle Collins (Race No.16), Petra Kvitova (Race No.17), Jelena Ostapenko (Race No.18), and Liudmila Samsonova (Race No.19).
+Currently on the outside looking in with a chance to pick up points in San Diego are Paula Badosa (Race No.12), Madison Keys (Race No.13), Beatriz Haddad Maia (Race No.15), Danielle Collins (Race No.16), Petra Kvitova (Race No.17), Liudmila Samsonova (Race No.19), No.20 Ekaterina Alexandrova, and No.22 Elena Rybakina.

 Swiatek's strong form continues: The US Open champion returned to action this week at the AGEL Open in Ostrava and is already into the semifinals, extending her win streak to nine matches.
 San Diego will be Swiatek's last regular season tournament before she finishes off her phenomenal season at the WTA Finals.

-Loaded qualifying draw will be riveting: The 24-player qualifying tournament will be as strong as many WTA 250 tournaments, with Wimbledon champion Elena Rybakina, Tokyo champion Liudmila Samsonova, Amanda Anisimova, Bianca Andreescu, and Seoul champion Ekaterina Alexandrova just a few of the names gunning for the last four spots in the main draw.
+Loaded qualifying draw will be riveting: The 24-player qualifying tournament will be as strong as many WTA 250 tournaments, with Wimbledon champion Rybakina and Tokyo champion Samsonova gunning for one of the last four spots in the main draw.
 Also entered in qualifying: Zhang Shuai, Ajla Tomljanovic, Alizé Cornet, and Zheng Qinwen.